How to Buy NEO - Where to Purchase NEO?

 What Other Coins Can I Trade or Use to Buy NEO?

-If you wish to buy NEO with Bitcoin, you only have to visit an exchange who offers the BTC/NEO market pair.
+If you wish to buy NEO with Bitcoin, you only have to visit a Bitcoin exchange that offers the BTC/NEO market pair.
 These market pairs are increasing as the crypto market matures and there are more and more coin-to-coin markets appearing on exchanges.

 Buying NEO with Ethereum is also sometimes available but for other market pairs, you may need to shop around.